-Finally, Risk Monitoring and Review supports evaluation of the effectiveness of mitigation strategies using a consistent framework and process.
+Risk Monitoring and Review supports quantitative evaluation of the effectiveness of mitigation strategies using a consistent framework and process.

 The framework in Figure 1 is represented as a cycle to depict a process geared to make continuous improvement.
-For example, data collection and analysis support inputs to risk evaluation in a repeatable and transparent way to identify areas of risk.
-This in turn supports development and updates to risk evaluation tools, such as mapping of the FHCA, to inform risk mitigation programs such as Vegetation Management and asset inspections.
-Finally, risk is monitored, and programs are evaluated to enable Continuous Improvement.
+For example, data collection and analysis support inputs to risk evaluation in a repeatable, transparent way to identify areas of risk.
+This, in turn, supports the development and updating of risk evaluation tools, such as mapping the FHCA, to inform risk mitigation programs such as vegetation management and asset inspections.
+Finally, risk is monitored, and programs are evaluated to enable continuous improvement.

 In determining the potential risk drivers, Rocky Mountain Power employs a data driven approach that references certain categories of historical outage records as a proxy for risk events.
 Outage data is the best available data to correlate an identifiable event on the electrical network to the risk of a utility-related-wildfire.
 There is a logical physical relationship: if a fault creates a spark, there is a risk of fire.
 An unplanned outage - which is when a line is unintentionally de-energized - is most often rooted in a fault.
-Accordingly, outage records were organized into categories to understand the cause of each outage with the potential for an ignition as shown in below.
+Accordingly, outage records were organized into categories to understand the cause of each outage with the potential for an ignition as shown in Table 1 below.
 The outage categories in the table align with potential correlation to an ignition.